 There are also unique levels in the form of diabolically tricky Flashback levels (think a normal level’s secret area on steroids — lots and lots of ’em) and N Verted levels too.
 The latter are not my cup of tea at all, each boasting an insanely awful art style that makes my eyes bleed.
 While that feature is part of the advertised challenge, I just ended up avoiding them.
 Perhaps those levels are the best chance to try out Pass N. Play Mode, one that lets you tap into gaming methods of old my passing off your controller to a friend between deaths or checkpoints.

-Crash Bandicoot 4 It’s About Time was reviewed using a promotional code on Xbox One X, as provided by the publisher.
+Crash Bandicoot 4 It’s About Time was reviewed using a promotional code on Xbox One X (Xbox One version) and Switch, both as provided by the publisher.
+This review was originally published on 1 October 2020.
 Click here to learn more about Stevivor’s scoring scale.